MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 - [Copilot AI features must be turned on in your environment](suggested-replies.md)
 - [You must be enabled to use Copilot in Microsoft 365](/microsoft-365-copilot/microsoft-365-copilot-enable-users)
 - You must use the [new Outlook for Windows](https://support.microsoft.com/office/getting-started-with-the-new-outlook-for-windows-656bb8d9-5a60-49b2-a98b-ba7822bc7627) or Outlook on the web to use the combined experience.
-- The Sales app must be installed by your admin.
+- The Sales agent must be installed by your admin.

 ## Anatomy of an email summary